radicle-dev/radicle-upstream/docs/submit-patch-using-upstream.md

 3. Commit the changes with `git commit -s`.

-4. Once you've addressed all the comments, re-publish the patch:
+4. Once you've addressed all the comments, update the patch:
    ```
    upstream patch update
    ```